 Captain Midnight Code-O-Graphs were pretty much considered a toy.
 They were a small, functional palm-size gadget usually made of metal with a series of numbers and letters conjoined in a circular grouping to a variety of turnable knobs and dials.
 When used in the intended fashion they gave the user the chance to independently and on their own create secret codes that only someone with a duplicate or like device, preset in the same way, could decipher.

-The blueprint framing the target audience for Code-O-Graphs was the largely fictitious yet apparently real or actually there, All-American boy of the era.
+The blueprint that framed the target audience for Code-O-Graphs was the largely fictitious yet apparently real or actually there, All-American boy of the era.
 Code-O-Graphs were generally obtainable to and by almost any savvy American kid, be they boy or girl.
 In that the decoders were given away at no charge, they were typically not available to the general public through the open market place such as a store, market, or five and dime, but only via a special marketing method known as a radio premium offer.
 More specifically, as it applied to Code-O-Graphs, over the years, since they weren't sold in stores, they were available exclusively only through Captain Midnight's Radio Premium Offers 1938-1949.